 - Slavery was just pure evil and despite the myth, there was no such thing as a “good” slave owner.
 This was hammered home on both at the Montpelier and Monticello tours.
 Madison’s stepson John Payne Todd after taking over the estate, ran the estate into bankruptcy and along with his mother Dolly Madison sold off the slaves and broke up families in attempt to pay off debts due to John’s profligacy.
 Monticello’s tour of Mulberry Row hammered home even more poignantly the evil nature of slavery.
 Our tour guide was from the Bronx and in the typical no-nonsense way of a New Yorker shattered the myth that Jefferson was a lenient slave owner.
 Although he decried slavery in his writings, he only freed 6 slaves (less than 1 percent of those at Monticello).
 And, of those freed, 4 of the 6 were his children by Sally Hemmings as genetic testing suggests.
 Most of the rest were sold to pay off the debt of Monticello upon his passing.
 This does not take away from all the good that Thomas Jefferson and James Madison done.
 Jefferson’s Declaration of Independence and Madison’s Constitution set in motion the ideas that would eventually topple the paradox of slavery.
 But these flawed men could not fully escape their times.

 - We must be ever vigilant.
 The museum climbs from the basement to the ground floor with the presidency of Barrack Obama.
 In this way, it is meant to show America as it progresses from the depths of slavery to the promise of a more equal future.
 But there is nothing in the museum that prevents a person from walking back down through history into the basement.
-We still hear the echoes of slavery and the vestiges of the past.
+Indeed, in the last years we have taken steps back with George Floyd, Ahmaud Aubrey, Breonna Taylor.
+We have to start climbing again.
+America in better than We still hear the echoes of slavery and the vestiges of the past.
 This time I spent in our nation’s past has hammered home in me the need to be ever vigilant.
 We cannot let the mistakes of the past repeat themselves.
 We must continue to stand for civil rights and secure justice.
 To be on guard and fight for equality for all and a more perfect union.